basitAliAhmad/ReactAssessent_ASTUDIO/README.md

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

+## Docker

+### `docker build -t react-app .`
+This will create the docker image of the application using \
+production build and then serves it over nginx.

+### `docker run -d --name react_assessment --publish 80:80 react-app`
+This will start the image in a new container.
+Open [http://localhost](http://localhost:3000) to view it in the browser.

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).